 To successfully claim the tuition credits to be forwarded to the next term for Non-Academic or Academic leaves, it is required that a leave form be submitted a minimum of three weeks prior to beginning of the block.
 If the leave is due to a medical emergency, and medical verification is provided, the due date for the form submission and eligibility to receive a net tuition credit, is day 10 of the block.
 If approved, the tuition credit must be used within the same academic year it was issued in.
+If rejected, unused tuition is forfeit.

-Academic and Non-Academic Leave Term Block 1 Block 2 Block 3 Block 4 Personal /Academic Fall 2021 Aug.
-10th Sept.
-7th Oct.
-4th Nov.
-1st Spring 2022 Dec.
-20th Jan.
-17th Feb.
-15th Mar.
-14th Medical /Emergency Fall 2021 Sep.
+Academic and Non-Academic Leave Term Block 1 Block 2 Block 3 Block 4 Personal /Academic Fall 2022 Spring 2023 Aug.
+8th Dec.
+19th Sept.
+5th Jan.
+16th Oct.
+3th Feb.
 13th Oct.
-10th Nov.
-5th Dec.
-3rd Spring 2022 Jan.
-21st Feb.
-19th Mar.
-19th Apr.
-16th
+31st Mar.
+13th Medical / Emergency Fall 2022 Spring 2023 Sep.
+9th Jan.
+20th Oct.
+6th Feb.
+17th Nov.
+6th Mar.
+17th Dec.
+2nd Apr.
+14th